Home Blog How To File A Lien

 Filing a lien is a serious legal move and should only be done after exhausting all other options to be paid.
 It is first recommended that you reach out to the party who owes money to attempt to set up a payment plan or another way to collect payment.
 Hiring a debt collection agency is another way to avoid the formal legal process of a lien.

-If all attempts to be paid fail and filing a lien against the other party is the final option, you can follow these steps to file a lien.
+If all attempts to be paid fail and filing a lien against the other party is the final option, you can follow these steps to file a lien:

-Step 1: Preliminary Notice.
+1. Secure a Preliminary Notice.
 Depending on your state laws, you may be required to notify the debtor that a lien will be filed if nonpayment persists.
 Some states have a form that must be filed to give notice that can usually be obtained from the clerk of courts.
 Other states may have time restraints to give notice.
 Many states require that preliminary notice of a lien must be given within 10 to 20 days of the date work began.
 It is common to inform parties from the outset that a lien will be filed in the event of non-payment.
+Due to the variations in state laws, if you are unsure about whether you need to file a notice or how many days you must notify the debtor, you should consult with an experienced lien lawyer to guide you through the lien filing process.

-Step 2: Review Deadlines.
+2. Review Deadlines.
 Each state imposes a deadline in which you must adhere to if you decide to file a lien.
 In some states, like Louisiana, you only have 60 days from the date the work was completed to file a lien.
 Other states provide debtors up to a year to file a lien which provides ample time to exhaust other collection methods.

-Step 3: Research the Property.
+3. Research the Property.
 If you plan on filing a lien on a property, you will have to complete some research prior to filing.
 You will need to complete a title search to verify the actual owner and acquire a legal description of the property from the deed.
+This process can cost a few hundred dollars and it is important to note that if there are other liens currently on the property, they will take priority over your lien which could prevent you from collecting on the debt.

-Step 4: Draft a Lien.
+4. Draft a Lien.
 Once you have decided to file a lien and have completed the research necessary, it is time to draft the lien document.
 A lien is usually a short one-page document that includes the following information:

 • Creditor details